ChrisKlug/web-dev-workshop/labs/lab22/lab22.md

 Invoke-Expression "& { $(Invoke-RestMethod https://aspire.dev/install.ps1) }"
 ```

 __Note:__ This might not run properly.
-It depends on your Powershell execution policy
+It depends on your PowerShell execution policy.

 The other option, to use a global tool, is nice and simple as well.
 Just run